Jatropha curcas: Biofuel

 When jatropha seeds are crushed, the resulting jatropha oil can be processed to produce a high-quality biofuel or biodiesel that can be used in a standard diesel car or further processed into jet fuel, while the residue (press cake) can also be used as biomass feedstock to power electricity plants, or used as fertilizer (it contains nitrogen, phosphorus and potassium).
 The cake can also be used as feed in digesters and gasifiers to produce biogas.

 "From planting to picking.
 Treat your jatropha plant as well as possible to make the yield as large as possible!"

 (A reference to the compulsory planting of jatropha in Indonesia for the production of oil as machinery lubricant and fuel for the Japanese WWII war effort.)

 There are several forms of biofuel, often manufactured using sedimentation, centrifugation, and filtration.
 The fats and oils are turned into esters while separating the glycerin.
 At the end of the process, the glycerin settles and the biofuel floats.
 The process through which the glycerin is separated from the biodiesel is known as transesterification.
 Glycerin is another by-product from Jatropha oil processing that can add value to the crop.
 Transesterification is a simple chemical reaction that neutralizes the free fatty acids present in any fatty substances in Jatropha.
 A chemical exchange takes place between the alkoxy groups of an ester compound by an alcohol.
 Usually, methanol and ethanol are used for the purpose.
-The reaction occurs by the presence of a catalyst, usually sodium hydroxide (NaOH) or caustic soda and potassium hydroxide (KOH), which forms fatty esters (e.g., methyl or ethyl esters), commonly known as biodiesel.
+The reaction occurs in the presence of a catalyst, usually sodium hydroxide (NaOH) or caustic soda and potassium hydroxide (KOH), which forms fatty esters (e.g., methyl or ethyl esters), commonly known as biodiesel.
 It takes approximately 10% of methyl alcohol by weight of the fatty substance to start the transesterification process.